Jean-Louis Billon

 Jean-Louis Billon (born 8 December 1964) is an Ivorian politician and businessman who served as Minister of Commerce from 2012 to 2017.
 He has been married to Henriette Gomis since 1994.
+He is a supporter of free markets.

 Early life and education

 Billon spent his childhood between Abidjan and Dabakala, the birthplace of his father (Pierre Billon).
 He obtained a Master in Business Law at the University of Montpellier and a degree from the Institute of Higher National Defence Studies.

 Jean-Louis Billon is also the founder of the Jean-Louis Billon Foundation, which focuses on education and healthcare initiatives in Côte d'Ivoire.

 He got his masters in International Business Management at the University of Florida.
 He began his career in Wisconsin, as sales manager of Grace Cocoa.

 In 2001, he took the head of the family business and became mayor of Dabakala, a position he held until his appointment to the chair of the Regional Council of Hambol in 2013.